sherribr/Kuhn_juncture_test/sample-essay-3/README.md

 Doré created illustrations for several Victorian editions of Samuel Taylor Coleridge's *The Rime of the Ancient Mariner*. [^1]
 <param ve-image
-	label="The Mariner up on the mast in a storm.” description="Illustration for *The Rime of the Ancient Mariner*" license="PD"
+	label="The Mariner up on the mast in a storm” description="Illustration for *The Rime of the Ancient Mariner*" license="PD"
        url="https://upload.wikimedia.org/wikipedia/commons/8/80/Gustave_Dore_Ancient_Mariner_Illustration.jpg">